- Personal Finance

 Among Filipino adults who invest, the most common types of investments are those by the SSS (88%) and Pag-IBIG Fund (52%), based on the BSP financial inclusion survey findings.

 This is not surprising, as the two government agencies’ investment programs offer plenty of benefits to their members.
 For one, it’s affordable to invest in the SSS PESO Fund and the Modified Pag-IBIG II (MP2) programs.
 You can start for as low as PHP 500 (for the MP2) or PHP 1,000 (for the PESO Fund).
-Earnings from these investment schemes are tax-free and guaranteed by the Philippine government.
+Earnings from these investment schemes are tax-free and guaranteed by the Philippine government, making them one of the cheapest investments for beginners.

 Stocks are among the types of investments considered to be the riskiest yet most profitable.
 If you want to invest in stocks, be sure to know when is the best time to buy.
 Even so, stocks are a good investment for beginners who are comfortable parting away with their money for at least five years.

 Investing in stocks makes you a part-owner of a company, giving you the right to a portion of the company’s value and income.